What Really Happens When You Crack Your Knuckles

 In any event, it’s curious to find that only people who formerly cracked their knuckles frequently have later experienced discomfort and inflammation.

-The findings of various studies throughout the years are divided between those that argue that the habit can eventually damage the joints, and those that say it does not.
-The truth is that more research is needed to link knuckle cracking with arthritis later in life, because it’s a disorder that’s also caused by many other factors including genetics and age.
+The findings of various studies contradict each other.
+Some argue that the habit can eventually damage the joints.
+Others claim it cannot.
+The truth is that we need more research to link knuckle cracking to arthritis later in life.
+Remember that this is a disorder that other factors, such as genetics and age, can cause.
 Many hard years of scientific work remain.

 How could that knuckle “crack” really be dangerous?

-Aside from the unknown relationship between cracking your knuckles and the onset of arthritis, this habit can cause other damage, such as ligament tears, finger sprains, and thumb injuries – to name a few.
+Aside from the unknown relationship between cracking your knuckles and the onset of arthritis, this habit can cause other damage, such as ligament tears, finger sprains, and thumb injuries, just to name a few.